aichat-bot/crawly/README.md

 ## 🚀 Features

-- **Concurrent crawling**: Takes advantage of concurrency for efficient scraping across multiple cores.
+- **Concurrent crawling**: Takes advantage of concurrency for efficient scraping across multiple cores;
-- **Respects `robots.txt`**: Automatically fetches and adheres to website scraping guidelines.
+- **Respects `robots.txt`**: Automatically fetches and adheres to website scraping guidelines;
-- **DFS algorithm**: Uses a depth-first search algorithm to crawl web links.
+- **DFS algorithm**: Uses a depth-first search algorithm to crawl web links;
-- **Customizable with Builder Pattern**: Tailor the depth of crawling, rate limits, and other parameters effortlessly.
+- **Customizable with Builder Pattern**: Tailor the depth of crawling, rate limits, and other parameters effortlessly;
+- **Cloudflare's detection**: If the destination URL is hosted with Cloudflare and a mitigation is found, the URL will be skipped;
 - **Built with Rust**: Guarantees memory safety and top-notch speed.

 ## 📦 Installation